ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

 **Python Markdown**

-Material for MkDocs supports a large number of [Python Markdown]{target="_blank"} extensions, which is part of what makes it so attractive for technical writing.
-Following is a list of all supported extensions, linking to the relevant sections of the reference for which features they need to be enabled.
+Terminal for MkDocs supports a few of the [Python Markdown]{target="_blank"} extensions.
+The following is a list of all supported extensions, linking to the relevant sections which explain how they can be used.

   [Python Markdown]: https://python-markdown.github.io/extensions/